anthonylouisburns/icontent/README.md

   - format: [["${text}", "${url}", "${css id}"], ...]

 ####Override
-override values for these three variables can be specified in any markdown cell within a IPython Notebook.
+override values for these four variables can be specified in any markdown cell within a IPython Notebook.

 It is permissible to put the settings inside a comment.
 ```